The Sharpener Standard™

 Training vs Accreditation

-Accreditation governs outcomes.
-Training does not guarantee accreditation.
+Accreditation governs outcomes only.
+Training does not guarantee alignment, review, or accreditation under the Standard.

 Manufacturer Alignment

-Manufacturer alignment reflects discipline, transparency, and outcome responsibility.
-It does not imply endorsement, exclusivity, or immunity from review.
+Any such alignment reflects documented outcome discipline and transparency only.
+It does not imply endorsement, exclusivity, certification, or immunity from review.

-Aligned manufacturers remain subject to evidence-based evaluation, field performance feedback, and revision or removal if outcomes fail to meet the Standard.
+Manufacturers referenced in relation to the Standard remain subject to evidence-based evaluation, field performance feedback, and removal of alignment claims if outcomes fail to meet acceptable expectations.

-VERIFICATION: Six Sigma Green Belt Certified (University of Nevada, Reno)
+BACKGROUND CREDENTIALS (NON-GOVERNING): Six Sigma Green Belt (University of Nevada, Reno)

 STATUS: Frozen upon publish — amendments by formal review only